FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 Check that the public key stored in the PKI database corresponds with the server's (SRVPUBKEY value).
 This issue may occur due to a Transfer CFT limitation where when an SFTP server refers to multiple hostkeys (located in `etc/ssh/sshd_config`), the Transfer CFT related hostkey must be placed in the first position.

-As shown in the following example, the Transfer CFT public key references the ssh\_host\_rsa\_key, an error occurs:
+As shown in the following example, the Transfer CFT public key references the `ssh_host_rsa_key`, an error occurs:

 ```
 HostKey /etc/ssh/ssh_host_rsa_key_not_in_CFT